 Tickets and Summons

-If you receive an offence notice (commonly called a traffic ticket), you must respond to your ticket by selecting one of the three options listed on your ticket within 15 days.
+If you receive an offence notice (traffic ticket), you must respond to your ticket by selecting one of the three options listed on your ticket within 15 days.
 If you choose not to respond to your ticket, you may be convicted and additional costs will apply.